Orient: American English

 The term Oriental may sound dated or even be seen as a pejorative, particularly when used as a noun.
 John Kuo Wei Tchen, director of the Asian/Pacific/American Studies Program and Institute at New York University, said the basic criticism of the term began in the U.S. during a cultural shift in the 1970s.
 He has said: "With the U.S.A. anti-war movement in the '60s and early '70s, many Asian Americans identified the term 'Oriental' with a Western process of racializing Asians as forever opposite 'others, by making a distinction between "Western" and "Eastern" ancestral origins.

 This is particularly relevant when referring to lands and peoples not associated with the historic "Orient": outside of the former Byzantine (Eastern Roman) Empire and Sasanian Empire (Persia), including the former Diocese of the Orient, as well as others lands sharing cultural legacies with the Oriental Orthodox churches and Oriental Catholic Churches.
 In contrast, regions of Asia further East, outside of the cultural domination of Abrahamic religions, do not share these same historical associations, giving way for the term "oriental" to have different connotations.

 In 2016, President Obama signed New York Congresswoman Grace Meng's legislation H.R.
 4238 replacing the word with Asian American in federal law.

 China

-The Chinese word 东方 (東方 dongfang, tungfang) is translated as "oriental" in the official English names of several entities, e.g. Oriental Art Center, Oriental Movie Metropolis.
+The Chinese word dongfang or tungfang is translated as "oriental" in the official English names of several entities, e.g. Oriental Art Center, Oriental Movie Metropolis.
 In other cases, the same word is more literally translated as "eastern", e.g. China Eastern Airlines.